Here Come the Brides: Reception

-The theme song "Seattle" was written by Jack Keller and Ernie Sheldon.
-Both Perry Como and Bobby Sherman recorded slightly different variations of the song.
-Como scored a minor hit, with his version reaching No. 38 in the U.S. Sherman's version, although receiving some airplay, was never released as a single.
-There is no reference in either version regarding the TV series title, i.e.; "...look out everyone!
-Here Come the Brides!"
-Starting with the series debut in September 1968 the series opened with a rousing instrumental score featuring screen stills of "Jason", "Jeremy & Joshua", "Candy & Aaron" and "Lottie".
-Starting with episode 8 ("A Jew Named Sullivan") as evidenced by the end credits, and to coincide with the spring 1969 release of the Perry Como 'pop' recording, the TV theme was reworked by overdubbing vocals/lyrics to the same theme music already recorded (as used previously) along with updating all the opening character stills, including the addition of a "Clancy & Biddie" screen.
-The added lyrics performed by "The New Establishment" and updated screen stills were featured for the remainder of the first season and remained unchanged for the entire second season.
-In the beginning syndication years, the instrumental version of the opening credits was placed on all episodes.
-In recent years, the vocal theme of the opening credits has been restored to the second-season episodes (although with the first season screen stills).
+Media information

 French version

 A French-language version of the show and theme song (performed by a chorus of male singers) was a smash hit in French Canada, under the title Cent filles à marier (A Hundred Girls to Marry Off).
 The show capitalized on the popularity of the American version and the fact that a similar "bride drive" (see Filles du roi) is also part of Québec's cultural mythos.

 Home media and books

 Sony Pictures Home Entertainment released the first season on DVD in Region 1 on May 16, 2006.

 On October 14, 2011, Shout!
 Factory announced that it had acquired the home-media rights to the series, and it later released the final season on DVD.
 It was subsequently released on February 28, 2012.
 However, the season 1 opening cast-and-credit sequence was used for this release, using the New Establishment's vocals, but ignoring Henry Beckman's and Susan Tolsky's respective credits.

 In December 2009, BearManor Media released a nostalgic look into the program's history, Gangway, Lord: (The) Here Come The Brides Book by Jonathan Etter, which featured a foreword by Robert Brown.
 Bobby Sherman was the only (then) surviving cast member who did not cooperate with the author.
 However, Sherman did discuss the series in his autobiography, Bobby Sherman: Still Remembering You, whose contents he dictated to Dena Hill, and was subsequently published by Contemporary Books in 1996.